saratateno/presentation/rap.md

 user stories mixed with waffle gave direction and a plan.

-web sockets were used for real time interaction,
+web SOCKETS were used for real time interaction,

 we linked it up with tone JS to make the music happen,